Weathercold/ExtraLogging/README.md

 3. StateChangeEvent

 ## Note
-The order in which the logs are displayed in the in-game console is weird, might have something to do with the log buffer idk
+The order in which the logs are displayed in the in-game console is weird, this is a Mindustry issue, might have something to do with the log buffer idk

 ---